 Way into day four, we were able to recover the luggage, along with the comfortably fitting clothes of a 6’5” man.
 He was happy, and we moved on to the next destination; a country house outside the Pereira.
 We relaxed for two days laying in hammocks and cooking out in the outdoor kitchen.
 The kids had a wonderful fenced space to play around and breathe in the fresh air and also fishing.

-DESTINATION #4 was a Coffee-themed amusement park.
+Coffee-themed amusement park.
 We all enjoyed this place tremendously.
 Filled with roller-coasters, water rides, theater, music, and eco-friendly walks, this coffee-themed park was both informative and fun.

 Back in the bus to: